ronbentley1/Lets-Make-Music/README.md

 Couldn't be simpler - all you will need is an Arduino microcontroller (any should be okay), a 100 ohm resistor, a small bread board, some wires and, preferably, an 8 ohm 0.25 watt speaker (or a buzzer if you don't have a speaker to hand).

-The wiring diagram is as shown below at Schematics, but is is a very simple circuit to put together.
+The wiring diagram is as shown below at Schematics, but it is a very simple circuit to put together.
 I should advise that the microcontroller should not be connected to anything but a speaker/buzzer as outlined, otherwise you may damage your microcontroller.

 Capabilities